salahuddinjony/Flutter-video-player-/flutter_video_player/README.md

 3. When a change is detected, the app validates and applies the new instructions, updating the video playlist instantly.
 4. If offline, the app continues using the last saved instructions.

-## How JSON Change Detection Works

-For detailed information, see [JSON_CHANGE_DETECTION.md](JSON_CHANGE_DETECTION.md).

-### Quick Overview

-1. **Initial Load**: On app start, the app loads instructions from:
-   - Local storage (if available)
-   - Assets folder (fallback)

-2. **Hash Calculation**: Each instruction set is hashed for change detection

-3. **Change Detection**:
-   - When new instructions are received via Socket.IO or file update
-   - The app compares the hash of new instructions with the last applied hash
-   - If different, new instructions are applied

-4. **Persistence**:
-   - Applied instructions are saved to SharedPreferences
-   - The hash is also saved for future comparison
-   - The app continues using the last applied instructions until a change is detected

-5. **Offline Mode**:
-   - If Socket.IO is unavailable, the app continues using the last saved instructions
-   - Videos play from local assets or device storage

 ## Error Handling

 - **Missing Video Files**: If a video file listed in JSON is missing, it's skipped and an error is logged